 Common risk factors include obesity, pregnancy, increase in estrogen (such as birth control pills or hormone replacement therapy), smoking, sitting for a long period of time (especially with your legs crossed) or lying in bed for a long time with your legs still.
 Blood clots can also form after major surgery or if you’ve injured a vein from a broken bone or a severe muscle injury.

-If someone in your family has had a stroke, heart attack or any type of blood clots, this also can mean you are at higher risk for having clots and should talk with your doctor about it.
+If someone in your family has had a stroke, heart attack or any type of blood clot, this also can mean you are at higher risk for having clots and should talk with your doctor about it.

 To reduce your risk for dangerous blood clots, health care providers offer several suggestions.

 “Get active,” says Dr. Sameena Jawed, an Advocate Medical Group family medicine physician at Advocate Good Shepherd Hospital in Barrington, Ill.
 “Make sure to exercise regularly and avoid sitting still.
-If you are sitting for a long time, during travel in a plane or car, don’t cross your legs and try to stand or walk when you can.
+If you are sitting for a long time during travel in a plane or car, don’t cross your legs and try to stand or walk when you can.
 Losing weight and quitting smoking can also help you avoid blood clots.”

 Sometimes, physicians prescribe blood thinners, also known as anticoagulants, to treat or prevent blood clots.
 The most common anticoagulant used is warfarin, which requires a patient to undergo regular blood testing to ensure the dosage is safe and effective.
 There are some newer medications with brand names such as Pradaxa, Xarelto and Eliquis that don’t require blood testing, but do require other lab monitoring to make sure organs like the kidneys and liver are continuing to function properly.